Cerebellar cognitive affective syndrome: Signs and symptoms

-Psychiatric Disorders
+Psychiatric disorders

 There are a number of psychiatric disorders that are thought to be related to dysfunction of the cerebellum and that appear similar to symptoms of CCAS.
 It has been suggested that lesions in the cerebellum may be responsible for certain characteristics of psychiatric disorders, such as schizophrenia, depression, bipolar disorder, attention deficit hyperactivity disorder (ADHD), developmental dyslexia, Down syndrome, and Fragile X syndrome.
-Schmahmann’s dysmetria of thought hypothesis has been applied to these psychiatric disorders.
+Schmahmann's dysmetria of thought hypothesis has been applied to these psychiatric disorders.
 In schizophrenia, it has been suggested that there is dysfunction of the cortical-thalamo-cerebellar circuit, which leads to problems with emotional behaviors and cognition.
 Supporting this idea are postmortem studies that have shown smaller anterior portions of the vermis and reduced density of the Purkinje cells in the vermis in schizophrenia.
 There are several pieces of evidence that support the hypothesis that symptoms of some psychiatric disorders are the result of cerebellar dysfunction.
 One study found that people with schizophrenia had smaller inferior vermis and less cerebellar hemispheric asymmetry than control adults.
 It has also been found that individuals with ADHD have smaller posterior inferior lobes than a control group.
 Other studies have suggested that the size of the vermis is correlated with the severity of ADHD.
 A study of people with dyslexia showed lower activation via positron emission tomography (PET) in the cerebellum during a motor task relative to a control group.
-It may be possible to further understand the pathology of these psychiatric disorders by studying CCAS.

 Cause

 The causes of CCAS lead to variations in symptoms, but a common core of symptoms can be seen regardless of etiology.
 Causes of CCAS include cerebellar agenesis, dysplasia and hypoplasia, cerebellar stroke, tumor, cerebellitis, trauma, and neurodegenerative diseases (such as progressive supranuclear palsy and multiple system atrophy).
 CCAS can also be seen in children with prenatal, early postnatal, or developmental lesions.
 In these cases there are lesions of the cerebellum resulting in cognitive and affect deficits.
 The severity of CCAS varies depending on the site and extent of the lesion.
 In the original report that described this syndrome, patients with bihemispheric infarction, pancerebellar disease, or large unilateral posterior inferior cerebellar artery (PICA) infarcts had more cognitive deficits than patients with small right PICA infarcts, small right anterior interior cerebellar artery infarcts or superior cerebellar artery (SCA) territory.
 Overall, patients with damage to either the posterior lobe of the cerebellum or with bilateral lesions had the greatest severity of symptoms, whereas patients with lesions in the anterior lobe had less severe symptoms.
 In children, it was found that those with astrocytoma performed better than those with medulloblastoma on neuropsychological tests.
-When diagnosing a patient with CCAS, medical professionals must remember that CCAS has many different causes.